rousan/vector.svg/README.md

     .attr("fill", "green");
 ```

 That's it, isn't it so simple?
-[Here](https://jsfiddle.net/ariyankhan/u25uoLny/) is the fiddling, go and play with Vector.svg.
+[Here](https://jsfiddle.net/ariyankhan/u25uoLny/) is the fiddling.

 Test all the following code snippets [Here](https://jsfiddle.net/ariyankhan/zdw1z7ns/).
 Just
 copy and paste into the fiddling editor and run it.
+All the necessary files are already
+attached.

 ### Elements